 Electric vehicles and congestion charges

-Electric vehicles (EVs) and congestion charges can both reduce pollution and help make cities greener.
+Electric vehicles (EVs) and congestion charges can both help to reduce pollution and help make cities greener.

 Electric vehicles (EVs) and congestion charges can help to reduce pollution and help make cities greener.
 However, the country’s first and only congestion charge was set up to decrease traffic jams rather than to cut emissions.
-So, even if you drive the cleanest machine the world has ever seen, you may still have to pay a fee to cruise through central London.
+So, even if you drive the cleanest vehicle, you may still have to pay a fee to enter central London.

 Read on to find out exactly which charges EV drivers face and what the difference is between a congestion charge and a Clean Air Zone charge.